 - Collard greens (a Southern fave!)

-Reheat: To reheat ribs, preheat your oven to 350 F. Wrap the leftover ribs in foil, making sure they are tightly wrapped.
+Reheat: To reheat them, preheat your oven to 350 F. Wrap the leftover ribs in foil, making sure they are tightly wrapped.
 Cook in the oven on a baking sheet for 20-30 minutes until they’re heated through.
 You can broil them for 1-3 minutes to get a crispy crust.

 What's the Difference Between Spare Ribs and Baby Back Ribs?